Premature Labor: Symptoms, Risks and Treatment

 Warning signs and symptoms of premature labor include:

-- Watery fluid leaking from your vagina (this could indicate that your bag of water is broken)
+- Watery fluid leaking from your vagina (this could indicate that your water has broken)

 - Menstrual-like cramps in the lower abdomen that can come and go or be constant